Matariki at ZEALANDIA

 Date: Friday 28 June (postponement date Tuesday 2 July), 7-10PM

 Explore the night sky with the Wellington Astronomical Society.
-Hear a short introduction from Antony Gomez then head outside to get a telescopic view of the star cluster Matariki (also known as Pleaides).
-Hot drinks will be served.
+Hear a short introduction from Antony Gomez then head outside to get a telescopic view of the stars from the ZEALANDIA carpark.
+Hot drinks will be served (BYO cup!).

 The Wellington Astronomical Society is an incorporated society for anyone who is interested in stars, planets or any other topic related to astronomy.
 Its role is to promote, educate and inspire others in Astronomy.